 Likes are addictive.

 We’ve had loads of them too, as I mentioned earlier.
 The amount of likes we’ve managed to accrue have been great, but increasingly we’ve learned that they aren’t everything.
-The more articles and content we’ve published, we’ve really noticed the value in conversations – whether it’s in and on the articles, or elsewhere.
+The more articles and content we’ve published, we’ve really noticed the value in conversations.

 It’s the perfect example of looking for quality engagement, not quantity.